streamnsight/lab-link-check/README.md

-# Link checker
+# Link checker & Dependency graph

-This simple Selenium script checks for broken links (A tag) and missing images (IMG tag) in a learning-library lab.
+- The link_check script is a simple Selenium script checks for broken links (A tag) and missing images (IMG tag) in a learning-library lab.
 It can be adapted easily to any website by adapting the XPATH of the containers to check

+- The dependency graph builder scans the repo for labs and where they are used, so as to understand the impact of modifying a specific lab on other workshops.

 ## Installation